This article was originally published in April 2019. It has been updated as of August 2021.

 For many 40k gamers, painting minis and buying books is only the beginning.
-At some point, they’re bound to start thinking about how they can start improving their play to win more of their games.
-While there’s no substitute for practice, there are a number of things players can learn to improve their play and army-building skills, which we’ll be covering in our series of articles.
-In this article, I’ll go over the basics of probability, and how understanding basic probability and statistics can help better predict outcomes and evaluate units in 40k, leading to smarter tactical decisions and better outcomes.
-And while I know that for some, the thought of digging into a bunch of math brings back unpleasant memories, I’ll try to distill this down to just the most important aspects and make it clear how you can apply all of this to your games (and the rest of your life, really!)
+At some point, you’re bound to start thinking about how you can start improving your play to win more games.
+While there’s no substitute for practice, there are a number of things players can learn to improve their play and army-building skills, many of which we’ve covered in our Start Competing series.
+In this article, I’ll go over the basics of probability, and how understanding basic probability and statistics can help better predict outcomes and evaluate units, leading to smarter tactical decisions and better outcomes.
+And while I know that for some, the thought of digging into a bunch of math brings back unpleasant memories, I’ll try to distill this down to just the most important aspects and make it clear how you can apply all of this to your games (and the rest of your life, really).

 One of my favorite parts of Warhammer 40k is how it allows you to finally put to use some of those parts of your grade school education you thought you’d never use “in the real world.”
-In this case, math.
-Well, more accurately statistics and probability.
-Properly assessing units, wargear, strategies, and board states is key to improving your game in 40k and doing so well often requires a basic understanding of statistics, or at least the common probabilities involved in the game.
+Not that tabletop wargaming is “the real world,” but it is an application of some of those math skills you thought you’d never use.
+Well, not so much “math” as “statistics and probability,” if you ever took a course on those.
+Generally speaking, statistics and probability are a major part of any game with dice or randomness.
+Properly assessing units, wargear, strategies, and board states is key to improving at these games and doing this well often requires a basic understanding of statistics, or at least the common probabilities involved in the game.